Francis220/Asset-Management-System/README.md

-A Java program that implements an SQL database-backed asset management system to handle a large list of clienteles and their assets like cryptocurrencies, options, properties, and stocks.
+A Java program that implements an SQL database-backed asset management system to handle a large list of clienteles and their assets (cryptocurrencies, options, properties, and stocks).